vita-epfl/civil127-2025/Lab_3_Classes_and_Tests/Lab_3_instructions.md

 Write unittests for your code.
 Your tests should check that:

-  - a player can move to an empty spave
+  - a player can move to an empty space
   - a player cannot move into a wall
   - a player can push a box if the box will occupy an empty space
   - a player cannot push a box if another box is blocking it